rehmanali1994/rehmanali1994.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Smooth Inverse Criminal ...
-Allegedly 😎
+subtitle: Your Friendly Neighborhood Inverse Criminal 😎

 profile:
   align: right